288 Days on the Road

 A geothermal wonderland under the rain

 Like we said, that smell of sulfur licks our face, as well as heavy drops of rain, as we leave the Planet Backpackers and hit the road towards Taupo.
 The windscreen wipers wipe faster than they ever have in rain that surpasses the heaviness of what we experience in Fiordland National Park, which is said to be one of the wettest places in the world.
-We’re not sure how this rain is going to effect our experience around a geothermal park, but at least the geothermal park might keep us warm?
+We’re not sure how this rain is going to affect our experience around a geothermal park, but at least the geothermal park might keep us warm?